 - Representation in international maritime processes to protect and champion New Zealand’s interests.

-NZCCO calls on the next New Zealand Government to prioritise policies and investment that facilitate efficient, reliable and cost -effective cargo movement.
+NZCCO calls on the next New Zealand Government to prioritise policies and investment that facilitate resilient, efficient, reliable and cost-effective cargo movement.

 We seek a cargo-centric approach across government that informs decision making at all levels and ensures supply chain concerns are acted on in a cohesive and timely way.

 New Zealand’s international competitiveness is threatened by inadequate infrastructure planning and poor investment decisions, with resultant cascading costs through the supply chain.
 Strategically located and well-connected freight and logistics infrastructure is critical: to support ongoing growth in cargoes, to ease congestion to help lift productivity and reduce emissions, and to provide necessary supply chain resilience.